thijstriemstra/garduino/arduino/pygarden/README.md

 py-garden
 =========

-Arduino code for garden monitoring using ESP32.
+Arduino code for greenhouse monitoring using ESP32.

+## Features

+Controls 12V water valve and 12V water pump and starts them once a day to water the plants.

+Sensors:

+ - Soil (2 FC-28 sensors)
+ - Temperature inside/outside/water (BME280 and 2 DS18B20 sensors)
+ - Humididity and pressure (BME280 sensor)
+ - Rain (YL-83 sensor)
+ - Light (BH1750 sensor)

+Readings from the sensors are sent to a MQTT server over WiFi.

+## Hardware

 This project was created using a Lolin32 Lite v1.0.0.